ErikEJ/DacDeploySkip/readme.md

 # Dac Deploy Skip

 Tool to determine if a deployment of a specific .dacpac file is required based on metadata present in the target database.

+This can reduce your .dacpac deployment times significantly in scenarios you deploy the same .dacpac multiple times, e.g. in CI/CD pipelines.

 ## Getting started